circlefin/stablecoin-evm/doc/tokendesign.md

 ## Roles
 The `FiatToken` has a numer of roles (addresses) which control different functionality:
-- `masterMinter` - adds and removes minters
+- `masterMinter` - adds and removes minters and increases their minting allowance
 - `minters` - create and destroy tokens
 - `pauser` - pause the contract, which prevents all transfers, minting, and burning
-- `blacklister` - prevent all transfers to or from a particular address
+- `blacklister` - prevent all transfers to or from a particular address, and prevents that address from minting or burning
-- `owner` - re-assign any of the roles except for proxyOwner
+- `owner` - re-assign any of the roles except for `admin`
-- `proxyOwner` - upgrade the contract, and re-assign itself
+- `admin` - upgrade the contract, and re-assign itself

 CENTRE will control the address of all roles except for minters, which will be controlled by the entities that CENTRE elects to make minters